 Students can earn advanced standing credit in three ways: through the College Board’s Advanced Placement tests, through college credits taken while still in high school, and through the International Baccalaureate Program.

-UD will typically grant advanced credit for scores of 4, 5, and in most cases 3.
+UD will typically grants advanced credit for scores of 4, 5, and in most cases 3 on Advanced Placement exams.

 UD accepts credits from other special programs under the following conditions:

 - The course must appear on a college transcript and the college must be fully accredited by the appropriate regional accrediting agency.

 - The student should earn a “C” or better in the course.

 - The course must be an academic course with an equivalent course offered.